Ohio State Route 371: Route description

 All of SR 371 is situated within Scioto County's Union Township.
 It is not included as a part of the National Highway System.

-Starting from a ranger station at the entrance to Shawnee State Park, SR 371 starts out heading northerly, then bending to the northeast, bounded by woods on the west side and fields on the east side, with a couple of residences and one church lining the route.
+Starting from a ranger station at the entrance to Shawnee State Forest, SR 371 starts out heading northerly, then bending to the northeast, bounded by woods on the west side and fields on the east side, with a couple of residences and one church lining the route.
 After just 0.40 mi, SR 371 comes to an end as it meets SR 73.

 History

 This short spur route was first designated in 1934 along its current path, and has not undergone any major changes since its inception.